JakeSidSmith/tsb/README.md

   // Map of environment variables to include (key: variable name, value: default value (set undefined if  don't want a default)) env?: Record<string, any>;
   // Dev server options
-  // Whether hot-reloading is enabled hotReload?: boolean; // Default: true
+  // Whether hot-loading is enabled hotLoading?: boolean; // Default: true
   // Host of the dev server (e.g. '0.0.0.0' or 'localhost') host?: string; // Default: '0.0.0.0'
   // Port to run the dev server on